bpocallaghan/laravel-admin-starter/README.md

 - Thank you [Jeffrey Way](https://github.com/JeffreyWay) for the awesome resources at [Laracasts](https://laracasts.com/).

 ## Note
-- I am busy refactoring the project to titan (titan will get some version updates)
+- I hardly maintain this repository anymore as all my free time goes into the new version: [titan-starter](https://github.com/bpocallaghan/titan-starter)
-- I am starting with a new website where I will put it in use and probably do lots of updates to [titan](https://github.com/bpocallaghan/titan).
+- I do apologize about it (I still have live projects using this repository)

 This is my starter project for most crud admin portals.
 I try to keep it clean, flexibly and friendly to use and to help the community.